2011 in Bellator MMA: Results

-Van Buren defeated Nichols via TKO (punches) at 2:29 of round 2.

 Bellator 53

 Bellator 53 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on October 8, 2011 at the Buffalo Run Hotel & Casino in Miami, Oklahoma.
+The event took place on October 8, 2011, at the Buffalo Run Hotel & Casino in Miami, Oklahoma.
 The event was distributed live in prime time by MTV2.

 Background

 This event hosted the second round of the Bellator Season 5 Welterweight Tournament.

 The event drew an estimated 103,000 viewers on MTV2.